Pricing

 • Custom worker plugins

-• Runtime policy controls for agents, scenarios, sinks, plugins, targeting, and timeout ceilings
+• Runtime policy controls for agents, scenario counts, sinks, plugins, and cluster-command timeout ceilings

 • Advanced threshold policy controls